Skip to content

 Worldwide income & the treaty.
 Korea taxes residents on worldwide income, so dividends actually paid to you from the UAE company are taxable in Korea, with a foreign tax credit for any UAE tax and relief under the Korea–UAE double-tax treaty.
 If you genuinely become a Korean non-resident, worldwide taxation and the CFC rules generally stop applying — but that is a facts-based test, not automatic.

 Formenzo is not a tax adviser — confirm your overseas-direct-investment report, CFC and residency position with a Korean 세무사 (licensed tax accountant) or CPA.
-We’re the only UAE comparison that pairs this reality with a verified all-in price from AED 4,888 and no sales call.
+Compare a published licence-only scenario from AED 4,888, then add a visa scenario if needed; final authority and service costs are itemised in writing after review, before payment.

 or message us on WhatsApp directly →